Voter ID FAQs

 • What if I don’t bring any photographic ID to the polling station?

-If you forget to take your ID to the polling station, you will be advised to leave and will be able to vote when you return with appropriate identification, assuming that you are registered and eligible to vote.
+If you forget to take your ID to the polling station, you will not be issued wtih a ballot paper.
+You will be advised to return with appropriate identification, assuming that you are registered and eligible to vote.

 • My photographic ID is now out of date/expired.
 Can I still use it to vote?